-The MITS program is a four semester, full-time on-campus program.
-The curriculum consists of four distinct components: core coursework, an area of concentration, elective courses, Seminar and the Practicum.
+The MITS program is a three semester, full-time on-campus program.
+The curriculum consists of five distinct components: core coursework, an area of concentration, free electives, Practicum, and Seminar.

-* Carnegie Mellon has adopted the method of assigning "units" for each course.
+* Carnegie Mellon assigns "units" of weight for each course.
 For the average student, one unit represents one work-hour of time per week.
 Three units are the equivalent of one traditional semester credit.